 How do I prevent condensation?

 The main thing is to put your heating on during the winter.
-We hear time and time again that students simply cannot afford to heat their homes, but heating a house is part and parcel of caring for the property and is one of your responsibilities as a tenant.
-You should always take bills into account when deciding whether or not you can afford to rent a certain property!
+We hear time and time again that students simply cannot afford to heat their homes, but heating a house is part of caring for the property and is one of your responsibilities as a tenant.
+You should always take bills into account when deciding whether or not you can afford to rent a certain property.
 You need to have your heating on for around three hours each morning and night, you can set your boiler to timed to do this.
 Alternatively, you can set the heating to come on at a low temperature constantly to maintain the heat.

 Heating a house is crucial to its care, it prevents condensation as well as other problems such as frozen pipes which can cause a huge amount of damage.
 It is in your tenancy agreement that you must heat your home and you will be charged for any mould and condensation caused as a result of a lack of heating.
-It is recommended that you maintain the temperature of the house at around 18°C. And in case you’re wondering, agents & contractors are in and out of properties all day, and they can always tell when a house hasn’t had their heating on all winter!
+It is recommended that you maintain the temperature of the house at around 18°C.

 You also need to make sure your home is sufficiently ventilated to ensure that the moist air is being let out and the fresh air is being let in.
 Make sure all extractor fans work – they will be in the kitchens and bathrooms – and report it immediately if they stop working or stop being effective.
 A good way to test their functionality is to hold a piece of tissue against the fan – if it sticks, it’s working.
 It’s also a good idea to close the kitchen or bathroom door when cooking or washing and open a window to let steam out.

 It is also crucial that you never dry your washing on the radiators as this can increase the moisture content in the air by up to 30%.
 Also, if your radiator has thermostatic valves and the radiator is covered then they will not be able to detect the room temperature and the radiator may not heat up.
 If you can, dry your clothes outside.
 If that’s not possible, then dry them on a rack in a well ventilated room – it’s best to dry them in a bedroom with the window open.
-Hanging clothes on bannisters is also not ideal as the stairs and hallways are unlikely to have windows and the moisture will have nowhere to escape to.
+Hanging clothes on banisters is also not ideal as the stairs and hallways are unlikely to have windows and the moisture will have nowhere to escape to.